PrismLibrary/Prism-Documentation/docs/platforms/xamarin-forms/navigation/working-with-tabbedpages.md

 ```

 > [!NOTE]
-> Dynamic tab creation is only supported from the querystring at this time, and is not supported if you were to add it to the `INavigationParameters` passed in to `NavigateAsync`.
+> Dynamic tab creation is only supported from the query-string at this time, and is not supported if you were to add it to the `INavigationParameters` passed in to `NavigateAsync`.

 > [!NOTE]
 > CarouselPages are not supported.

 ## Knowing the Selected Tab

 The `IActiveAware` interface allows you to respond to tabs being selected/unselected in a TabbedPage.
 When a tab is selected and it, or it's ViewModel, implements that `IActiveAware` interface, the `IActiveAware.IsActive` property is set to either `true` if selected, or `false` if not selected.

 ```cs